komand33448/Math-template-maker/README.md

 # Math-template-maker
-A bash script that makes a template for math tasks
+A bash script that makes a template for math tasks in Linux